POLINA ANIKEEVA, Ph.D.

 As the Director of the Connors Center for Women’s Health and Gender Biology, Dr. Joffe is launching a series of cross-cutting research initiatives that engage researchers from multiple disciplines across the academic community as well as external partners in industry and advocacy communities.
-She is an experienced clinician and NIH-funded clinical translational researcher in field of women’s mental health.
-Her work focuses on the mechanisms, course, and treatment of menopausal symptoms of hot flashes, sleep disturbance, depression, and fatigue in healthy women and breast cancer patients.

 Dr. Joffe received her undergraduate degree from Harvard University, her medical degree from Cornell University Medical College, and her Masters Degree in Epidemiology from the Harvard School of Public Health.
 She completed her psychiatry residency training at McLean Hospital and a fellowship in Reproductive Psychiatry at Massachusetts General Hospital.

 Dr. Corinna Lathan is CEO and Founder of AnthroTronix, Inc., a biomedical engineering research and development company creating innovative products in digital health, wearable technology, and augmented reality.
 Dr. Lathan has served as Principal Investigator on grants from funding agencies such as DARPA, NASA, NIH, and NSF.

 Most recently, Dr. Lathan led the AnthroTronix team to develop DANAtm, an FDA-cleared, mobile digital health software platform for the Department of Defense to evaluate cognitive function during treatment for depression, brain injury, and post-traumatic stress.